MDCAT Passing Marks 2026: 55% MBBS / 50% BDS (and the 3% Vacant-Seat Relaxation Explained)

 FAQ

-Q: Should I aim lower now that the bar is 52%?
+Q: Should I aim lower because of the 3% relaxation?

 No. Public-sector merit is determined by aggregate ranking, not by clearing the floor.
 Aim for 150+/180.